google/knative-gcp/docs/install/pubsub-service-account.md

     controller to enable Workload Identity for sources in the data plane.
     The following steps are handled by the controller:

-    1. Create a Kubernetes Service Account and add an `OwnerReference` to it.
-The `OwnerReference` is referencing to the source.
+    1. Create a Kubernetes Service Account with an `OwnerReference` of the source.

-    1. Bind the Kubernetes Service Account with Google Cloud Service Account, this will add `role/iam.workloadIdentityUser` to the Google Cloud Service Account.
+    2. Bind the Kubernetes Service Account with Google Cloud Service Account, this will add `role/iam.workloadIdentityUser` to the Google Cloud Service Account.
 The scope of this role is only for this specific Google Cloud Service Account.
-It equals to this
+It is equivalent to this
      command:

         ```shell